 Children, regardless of immigration status, up to the age of 19 are eligible for full-scope Medi-Cal in California.

-If you apply for and are denied a public benefit that you believe you may be eligible for per this handy chart, and live in Alameda County, please contact the East Bay Community Law Center’s Health and Welfare clinic at 510-548-4040 or contact the USP attorney for an internal referral.
+If you apply for and are denied a public benefit that you believe you may be eligible for per this chart, and live in Alameda County, please contact the East Bay Community Law Center’s Health and Welfare clinic at 510-548-4040 or contact the USP Legal Team for an internal referral.

 DO I QUALIFY FOR OTHER IMMIGRATION BENEFITS?

 The UC Berkeley Undocumented Student Program Legal Team regularly screens new clients for additional immigration benefits such as a family-based green card, U visa (victims of crimes in the U.S.), T visa (survivors of labor or sex trafficking), asylum (for people who fear persecution in their countries of origin) or Special Immigrant Juvenile Status (SIJS) (for children under 21 who have been abused, abandoned or neglected by a parent), and fully represents clients in seeking these additional benefits.
 Many undocumented Berkeley students and graduates are already in line for a more permanent legal status due to our comprehensive legal services program.
 The USP Legal Team has also helped former international students at UC Berkeley gain a more stable, and permanent legal status.

 If you’ve not met with the USP attorney for a general consultation or screening, but would like to do so, you can make an appointment online.

 I AM PART OF THE MEDIA.
 WHO CAN I SPEAK TO AT UC BERKELEY ABOUT THIS?